luismadrigal98/ReadsToVariantCallingPip/README.md

    - Process by chromosomal regions for parallelization
    - Support joint calling across multiple samples
    - Merge region-specific VCF files into cohesive output
+   - (Optional) If only interested in SNP, and you want a clean representation (without context, MNP), you should atomize the variants.
+For that, you can use the miscellaneous command in VariantCaller called 'atomize'.

 ## Directory Structure